Edit on GitHub

 Bringup

-NOTE: Be sure that OpenCR port is properly assigned on PC.
-See turtlebot3_core.launch.
+NOTE: Be sure that the OpenCR port is properly assigned in the turtlebot3_core.launch bringup file.

 Run roscore